H3AR7B3A7/MoreSpringCourses/crypto-portfolio/README.md

 preload lists based on the Chrome list.

 This prevents event the initial HTTP request to our domain to be intercepted by malicious third parties.

+## Single Page Web Applications
+When Authenticating single page web applications we can use the a login page provided by the Spring application, but more likely we will want to use the JavaScript framework to handle the login form.

+We can configure HttpSecurity to either use Http Basic login or a Login Form:
+- Basic: *username:password* in the header
+- Form: *FormData* can hold more than just username and password in the body of a POST request

+---
+*Work in progress...*